The California Truck Accident Lawyers of Arash Law Are Dedicated to Helping Victims Recover Maximum Compensation

 - Back and neck injuries: These injuries range from severe to mild, and permanent to temporary.
 A neck injury could result in permanent paralysis.
 A mild neck injury could result in whiplash – a painful but temporary condition.

 - Internal injuries: These, too, range in severity.
-A mild bruising of the liver or kidneys could resolve on its own.
+Mild bruising of the liver or kidneys could resolve on its own.
 A severe laceration (cut) to a major organ might require immediate surgery to save the victim’s life.

 - Broken bones: Broken bones can be extraordinarily painful and result in significant long-term problems.